PoojaPallai-FirmwareEngineer/C-Programs/Strings/Readme.md

 7. **Binary String Inversion** - Write a function to invert a binary string (changing 0s to 1s and 1s to 0s).

 ### 9. Advanced String Algorithms
-1. **Knuth-Morris-Pratt (KMP) Pattern Matching:** Implement the KMP algorithm for string pattern matching.
-2. **Rabin-Karp Algorithm:** Implement the Rabin-Karp algorithm for substring searching.
-3. **Z Algorithm:** Write a function to implement the Z algorithm for pattern matching.
-4. **Boyer-Moore Algorithm:** Implement the Boyer-Moore algorithm for efficient string matching.
-5. **Trie Data Structure for Prefix Matching:** Write a function that uses a Trie data structure for fast prefix matching.
+1. **Trie Data Structure for Prefix Matching:** Write a function that uses a Trie data structure for fast prefix matching.

 ## 10. Miscellaneous String Problems
 1. **Convert String to Integer (atoi):** Write a function that converts a string to an integer (atoi implementation).